jsumners/pandoc_resume/resume.md

 :   *Linux System Administrator, November 2014 – Present*

     I am the lead system administrator for all Linux systems used by Clayton State University.
-In this posistion, some of my various duties include:
+In this position, some of my various duties include:

     - Implement SSL termination and load balancing for campus websites using HAProxy and Keepalived